Onys56/DailyTaskReminder/README.md

 TaskType (For example Daily or Monthly...)
 Special line that is only some tasks have (For example weekdays of the weekly task or day of month for the monthly task) TaskName
-TaskDeadline (The time of day when the task should be finished) RemindTime (The amount of time before deadline when the reminders are sent) ReminderNames
+TaskDeadline (The time of day when the task should be finished, omitted for Periodic tasks) RemindTime (The amount of time before deadline when the reminders are sent) ReminderNames
 ```